Planning a Solar System: 7 Steps to a Photovoltaic System

-More and more homeowners want to produce cheap solar electricity and make themselves independent of electricity price fluctuations or supply bottlenecks with a photovoltaic system.
-In 2021, 43 percent more solar power systems were installed than in 2020.
-If you are also considering this, you should clarify whether your house and your household are suitable before planning a photovoltaic system.
+More and more homeowners want to produce affordable solar power and become independent of electricity price fluctuations or supply bottlenecks with a photovoltaic system.
+In 2022, 60 percent more PV power was sold across Switzerland than in 2021.
+If you are also considering this, you should clarify whether your home and household are suitable before planning a photovoltaic system.
+We have researched for you what you should look out for when planning a solar installation.

 Solar radiation has a significant influence on solar power production and depends on two factors: Roof orientation and roof pitch: